 The road around the lake is one way, so you can park anywhere on the side of the street and follow the trail to the lake.
 There are a few viewing platforms, and the road that leads there is wheel-chair accessible.

-Bagley Lake trail is a 2.2 mile easy loop trail.
+Bagley Lakes trail is a 2.2-mile easy loop trail.
 It’s definitely family and kid-friendly.
 You’d need to look for Heather Meadow’s parking lot.

-We did the trail clockwise from the visitor center following sign for Wild Goose trail and had to climb a few sets of stairs at the end.
-However, it’s a short and easy trail. so you can start the hike any directions you’d like.
+After that, we did the trail clockwise from the visitor center following the sign for the Wild Goose trail.
+There were a few sets of stairs at the end, but that was not hard at all.

 MORE DAY TRIP IDEAS IN WASHINGTON: